AnnikaZhang/rps/README.md

 # rps
-A simple implementation of rock, paper and scissors game using pygame Press "r" to choose rock.
+A simple implementation of rock, paper and scissors game using pygame.

+Press "r" to choose rock.
 Press "p" to choose paper.
 Press "s" to choose scissors.